top of page

 Pencil, marker, and acrylic paint on colored paper

-Students explored the traditions of the Ming Dynasty by designing and illustrating their own vases inspired by the iconic blue-and-white porcelain of that era.
+Students explored the traditions of the Ming Dynasty by designing and illustrating their own vases inspired by the iconic blue and white porcelain of that era.
 They incorporated imagery of snakes into their vases to honor and celebrate the Lunar New Year, a holiday deeply significant in Chinese culture.
 By blending traditional Chinese design motifs with their own personal artistic vision, students created unique and symbolic works of art that reflected both historical influences and individual creativity.
-Throughout the process, students looked at real examples of blue-and-white porcelain, studying the intricate patterns and cultural symbolism found in these pieces.
+Throughout the process, students looked at real examples of blue and white porcelain, studying the intricate patterns and cultural symbolism found in these pieces.
 Additionally, discussions about the Lunar New Year provided an opportunity to explore the holiday's customs and meanings, reinforcing the importance of cultural appreciation in the art-making process.

 Spirit Animal Pinch Pots - Visiting Native American Artist